-Role

-Facilitator

-'Helping to guide your student's learning.'

-Students are encouraged to take responsibility for their own learning, but an experiential placement is a different learning environment compared to the structured learning environment of the lecture theatre.
+Role How do I do this?
+Facilitator Discuss with your student if they have identified 'Helping to guide your student's learning.' any areas for development from their 4 th -year placement Students are encouraged to take responsibility for their own learning, but an experiential placement is a different learning environment compared to the Identify learning opportunities and recognise chances to broaden the student's learning experience.
+Your student should be competent in all behaviours of the PSI CCF by the end of the structured learning environment of the lecture theatre.
 To help students adapt to this learning environment, the student will look to you as a facilitator to help guide their learning.